axboe/fio/HOWTO.rst

 .. option:: log_avg_msec=int

         By default, fio will log an entry in the iops, latency, or bw log for every I/O that completes.
 When writing to the disk log, that can quickly grow to a very large size.
-Setting this option makes fio average the each log entry over the specified period of time, reducing the resolution of the log.
+Setting this option directs fio to instead record an average over the specified duration for each log entry, reducing the resolution of the log.
+When the job completes, fio will flush any accumulated latency log data, so the final log interval may not match the value specified by this option and there may even be duplicate timestamps.
 See :option:`log_window_value` as well.
-Defaults to 0, logging all entries.
-	Also see `Log File Formats`_.
+Defaults to 0, logging entries for each I/O. Also see `Log File Formats`_.

 .. option:: log_hist_msec=int